Skip to content

 3. Permanent Exceptions Not Needing a Permit

-1. any Motor Vehicle responding to an emergency situation or event as declared by the president or designee as outlined in the University Emergency Operations Plan; and
+1. any Vehicle responding to an emergency situation or event as outlined in the University Emergency Operations Plan; and

 4. Other Provisions

-3. Unless otherwise approved, or parked in a designated maintenance stall or area, a Motor Vehicle may not be parked on a Sidewalk.
+3. Unless otherwise approved in advance, or parked in a designated maintenance stall or area, a Vehicle may not be parked on a Sidewalk.
 After unloading equipment, materials, tools, etc. the vehicle must be moved to an appropriate parking stall.

-4. Motor Vehicles operated on Sidewalks may not exceed a speed limit of 5 mph.
+4. Vehicles operated on Sidewalks may not exceed a speed limit of 5 mph.

 5. Violations of Policy

-2. Violators may be given a citation by the Office of Commuter Services and/or University Police and vehicles may be impounded at the owner’s expense.
-Drivers of University Motor Vehicles shall be personally responsible for citations, as will registered owners of other Motor Vehicles.
+2. Violators may be given a citation by the Office of Commuter Services and/or University Police and Vehicles may be impounded at the owner’s expense.
+Drivers of University Vehicles shall be personally responsible for citations, as will registered owners of other Vehicles.

 3. Violation notices will be processed and settled through the Office of Commuter Services in accordance with the Utah Administrative Code governing parking violation notices.